 In order to set one of my goals in motion, I reached out to my mentor to discuss my career goals and successes I want to achieve this year.
 She gave me lots of great career advice but one that stood out to me was when she told me I need to dress for success.
-She used herself as an example and I don’t think I’ve ever seen her dress up in anything outside of a two-piece skirt or pant suit.
+She used herself as an example and I don’t think I’ve ever seen her dress up in anything outside of a skirt suit or pantsuit.
 She advised me to start wearing blazers and suits so that no one can differentiate between me and the top executives.
 I mean, I don’t really dress casual to work.
 I’m in management so I know better but I rarely wear blazers and suits.
 And this winter I’ve been wearing sweaters and trousers or pencil skirts paired with tights.
 I was wearing a sweater and a houndstooth trouser during our meeting and she pointed out that my look was casual and that I needed a blazer to complete the look.

 After our meeting I was convinced that I needed to shop for new work outfits.
 It’s actually necessary to do wardrobe cleaning once in awhile.
 Throw out old clothes especially those you haven’t worn in a long time and buy new and functional clothes suitable for the current weather condition.
-My favorite places to shop for work clothes are New York & Company, Zara, Asos and Banana Republic.
+My favorite places to shop for work clothes are New York & Company, Zara, Asos, Lord & Taylor and Banana Republic.
 But Zara and Asos have been having some really great sales this winter so I decided to browse through their online sale and below are some of the items I’m adding to my work wardrobe to dress for success.

 Blazer the storm